1 The Shopping Way

 MACBA Store Laie

-El Raval embraces any kind of cuisine.
-Whether you are on a budget or you want to treat yourself with some deliciousness, El Raval has your back!
+To explore El Raval, you better embrace any kind of cuisine.
+Whether you are on a BUDGET or you want to treat yourself with some deliciousness, El Raval has your back!
 Take a look at three restaurants options for a truly local experience in Barcelona.

 If you find yourself having to choose between the many eating options that Carrer dels Angels has to offer, you can’t go wrong with this Vietnamese inspired restaurant.
 Colorful and outlandish decoration with a groovy atmosphere.
 You can have delicious dishes and cocktails for low prices.
 Start with a fluffy rice crêpe, some rice paper rolls or the famous spring crunchy rolls.
 This is perfect for a quick and nice dinner with friends.